dtonhofer/prolog_notes/simple_db_op.md

 +--------+
 ````

-# Prolog solution which is elegant
+# Prolog solution which is nice

 (For the ugly solution, see further below)